Scripture Reference: Genesis 1: 1-5

 Serve snacks.
 Use black and yellow serviettes (napkins) for dark and light.

 Bring a bowl to class.
 As you talk about God creating the world, tell the students that you are going to give them what God started out with when He created the world.
 Pretend that you are handing them something from the bowl.
-“Now let’s see if you can create something from nothing like God did.
+“Now let’s see if you can create something from nothing as God did.
 When we create a picture we use paints, pencils, and paper but God created the world from nothing.”

 Use bright yellow and/or white tempera paint to paint splotches on black paper.
 Title the paper: “God made light.”

 - Use bright yellow or white tempera paint and have children make white hand-prints on black paper.
-God Made Light.

 Other Online Resources: